The Howard Astronomical League Observatory at Alpha Ridge Park

 As detailed in its organizational history, HAL was founded

-in part to establish an observatory for the Watson telescope.
+in part to establish an observatory.
 The structure's design is a 15 foot diameter dome on

 a square, 18x32 foot structure, 8 feet tall.
 Inside the observatory is an independent

-concrete pier for the Watson telescope.
+concrete pier, topped by a steel pier on which the telescope is mounted.
 HAL's large dome support structure and the adjacent area provide the observatory with space around the telescope in

 order to allow the building to hold small groups of people, house the HAL Library, etc.